Cycling in Estonia FAQ

 And if something still not covered, write it in the comments and we try to help you.

-- Road works in Estonia - up to date portal Tarktee (smart road) has load of information about ongoing and planned road repairs in Estonia.
+• Where to see ongoing road works in Estonia? - up to date portal Tarktee (smart road) has load of information about ongoing and planned road repairs in Estonia.
 There is also loads of different information to play with.
 And zooming in and out can determine the pavement; tarmac and gravel roads.

-- Safety in Estonia - travelling alone safe or not?
+• How is safety and crime in Estonia? - travelling alone safe or not?
 Areas to avoid?
 Estonia is probably one of the safest country in Europe.
 All the Baltics are safe and easy to get help on a way.
 Still, beeing drunk and flashing your cash in the night time in Old Town of Tallinn, might not be advised and might end up donating your money to someone solber and stronger than you.

-- LGBT+ travellers - Same-sex sexual activity is legal in Estonia, and same-sex marriages have been recognised since 1 January 2024.
+• Are LGBT+ travellers safe in Estonia? - Same-sex sexual activity is legal in Estonia, and same-sex marriages have been recognised since 1 January 2024.
 Normal people in Estonia do not care about your sexual orientation.

 In general West and North coasts are flat (also islands), with some gentle climbs to limestone cliffs.
 South and some of the central part is called land with rolling hills.
 Highest hill in all three Baltic countires locates in Sough-Estonia and is 318 meters above sea level.